soveng/website/src/content/philosophy/-index.md

     float: 'right'
     link: '/concept'
     content: |
       We prototype first, critique later.
 Imperfect code is welcomed if it advances the conversation.
-Novelty, experimentation, and rapid iteration trump premature optimisation.
+Novelty, experimentation, and rapid iteration trump premature optimization.

       This bias for action produces tangible results: from *Blossom* to *ZapStore*, many [cohort projects](/projects) were conceived on a Monday walk and open-sourced before the next weekend.
 The world needs working code, not slide decks.

       Direction beats speed, yet speed still helps.
-We chase the 80-20, knowing that the last 20 % can wait until the idea survives first contact with reality.
+We chase the 80–20, knowing that the last 20% can wait until the idea survives first contact with reality.

-      Want to see how this rapid loop plays out week-by-week?
+      Want to see how this rapid loop plays out week by week?
 Explore the full cadence in our [Concept](/concept) section.

   - id: 'cypherpunks-write-code'
     title: 'Cypherpunks Write Code'